lukazu25/shell/README.md

 ```
 ### If you want to show asterisks on password

-Create the file /etc/sudoers.d/0pwfeedback and add this line inside
+Create the file /etc/sudoers.d/0pwfeedback and add this line

 ```
 Defaults pwfeedback